 Caroline Henry: Driving ban for police boss caught speeding five times

-By Gavin Bevis and PA News
+By Gavin Bevis & PA News agency

 BBC News